GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/intro.md

 ## Basic Authentication

 By default, LDAP is used to authenticate usernames and passwords.
+Passwords can either be checked in your Gluu Server's local LDAP server, or in an existing backend LDAP server if you have configured [LDAP synchronization](../admin-guide/user-management.md#ldap-synchronization).
 Until additional authentication scripts are enabled, default authentication will always be username and password.

 Learn how to [configure basic authentication](./basic.md).

 ## Social Login

 During deployment of the Gluu Server you are presented with an option to include Passport.js in your installation.
+If you want to support social login, include Passport.js in your Gluu Server deployment.

 Passport.js provides a crowd-sourced approach to supporting social login at many popular consumer IDPs, including Facebook, LinkedIn, and GitHub.
-In addition to normalizing social login, Passport.js also provides a standard mapping for user claims, allowing you to dynamically enroll new users into your Gluu Server that have authenticated elsewhere.
+In addition to normalizing social login, Passport.js provides a standard mapping for user claims, allowing you to dynamically enroll new users into your Gluu Server that have authenticated elsewhere.

 Learn how to [configure social login](./passport.md).